bee-joo/passportjs-github/README.md

 npm install
 ```
 2. Configure environment
 2.1.
-You can use [dotenv](https://www.npmjs.com/package/dotenv) to use Node environment variables
+You can use [dotenv](https://www.npmjs.com/package/dotenv) for Node environment variables
 2.2.
 Setup [MongoDB](https://www.mongodb.com/docs/manual/tutorial/getting-started/)
 2.3.
 There is basic usage of MongoDB server - `MONGO_ADDRESS` and `MONGO_PORT` env variables.
 Use these variables in your dotenv file or refactor [this](https://github.com/bee-joo/passportjs-github/blob/main/app.js#L14) line for your usage
 2.4.
 Create an OAuth GitHub app [(docs)](https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app)